ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

   consider what data they want to store on this system.
 - Plan and start transfers early to avoid congestion close to end of service

-!!! note "RDFaaS: data storage beyond the end of ARCHER2: "
+!!! note "RDFaaS: data storage beyond the end of ARCHER2"
-    RDFaaS will be available beyond the end of the ARCHER2 service but users will need to transfer data from current file system to it before the end of ARCHER2 - including data on /epsrc and /general.
+    RDFaaS will be available beyond the end of the ARCHER2 service but users will need to transfer data on /epsrc and /general to an updated local mount path before the end of the ARCHER2 service.
 Detailed instructions on how to access continuing RDFaaS storage will be provided as soon as they are available but you should expect the capacity of this storage to be a fraction of current quotas on the ARCHER2 work file system.
 You should not plan for this storage system to be able to store the majority of data you have on ARCHER2.